mikeruk/HttpWebClientService/README.md

-2. Adding a Retry/Backoff Strategy
-   Networks can be flaky.
-If your backend occasionally returns 5xx or times out, you might want to automatically retry a few times before giving up (with exponential backoff).

 3. Inserting Custom Headers (e.g., Correlation ID, Auth Token) In a microservice world, you often want to propagate a “correlation ID” (for tracing across services) or inject an